CAVE: Controllable Authorship Verification Explanations: Experiments and Results

-\paragraph{Creating the training set.} For \imdb and \blog, the original datasets consist of documents and their anonymous author IDs; we sample document pairs with equal amounts of same/different authors to create training datasets for them.
-For \ff, we take the `small' training set provided by PAN-2020, and sample datapoints from the same.
-We start off with a training set of $\sim$1.8k document pairs; we then combine them with our prompt from Table \ref{tab:prompt} and get silver rationale data from \gptft (temperature $0.0$ and $2$ responses per sample).
-We then filter them according to the criteria in Section \ref{sec:datafiltering} and use them for training - our final training data sizes are 2.1k, 2.3k and 1.8k for \imdb, \blog and \ff respectively.
+\textbf{Creating the train set.} For \imdb and \blog, the original datasets consist of documents and their anonymous author IDs; we sample document pairs with equal amounts of same/different authors to create trainsets.
+For \ff, we take the `small' train set provided by PAN-2020, and sample data from the same.
+We start off with a train set of $\sim$1.8k documents pairs for each dataset\footnote{we ensure that there is no leakage between train/test datasets.} and combine them with \pcave and get silver rationale data from \gptft (temperature $0.0$ and $2$ responses per sample).
+Finally, we filter them according to the criteria in \textsection\ref{sec:method} and use them for training.
+Appendix \ref{app:silverdata} details the data statistics after each stage of filtering.